SamirYMeshram/ocr-with-their-applications/README.md

 ---

-Replace `<your-username>` and `<repository-name>` with the relevant details for your GitHub repository.
+Replace `<meshramsam6>` and `<repository-name>` with the relevant details for your GitHub repository.
 Add screenshots if possible to make the README visually appealing.
 Let me know if you’d like to tweak this further!